Aladin147/BLKWDS_Manager/README.md

 ---

-For feature implementation notes, code journal entries, or updates, always reference this README first.
+For feature implementation notes, code journal entries, or updates, always reference `project_status.md` as the single source of truth.